aws-samples/aws-online-data-migration-workshop/aws-sponsored/README.md

 <br/><br/>

-9. Open the Chrome browswer icon located on the desktop of the **Windows EC2 instance**, then paste the **Event Engine URL** you noted down earlier ((i.e. https://dashboard.eventengine.run/dashboard), then enter the **Event Engine Hash** vale in the field provided, so you can log into your temporary AWS account within the Windows EC2 instance, which you will use for the remainder of the lab.
+9. Open the Chrome browswer icon located on the desktop of the **Windows EC2 instance**, then paste the **Event Engine URL** you noted down earlier (i.e. https://dashboard.eventengine.run/dashboard), then enter the **Event Engine Hash** vale in the field provided.
+This will now log you into your temporary AWS account within the Windows EC2 instance, which you will use for the remainder of the lab.

+    -   Click on **AWS Console**, then click on **SSH Key**, next click **Download Key**, finally click **OK**.
+You will need this SSH key during the lab

+    -   It will then download a ".pem" file to your users downloads folder, the downloaded file will also be shown at the bottom of the  Chrome screen for reference.

-    -   Click on **AWS Console** and **Open Console**.
-From the services search bar, type & select **EC2**
+    -   From your screen click on **Open Console**.

+    -   From the AWS Console which you are now logged into, in the top services search bar, type & select **EC2**

+    -   Click on **SSH Key**, then click **Download Key**, then click **OK**.
+You will need this SSH key during the lab

+    -   It will then download a ".pem" file to your users downloads folder (or a location you have specified).
+If you are using Google Chrome, the downloaded file will also be shown at the bottom of the screen for reference.

     -   From the top right hand drop-down ensure your region is **us-west-2 (Oregon)**